vertica/vertica-nodejs/README.md

 Each package in this repo should have its own readme more focused on how to develop/contribute.
 For more information on how to contribute, check out our [contributing guidelines](#contributing-guidelines).-->

 <!-- ## Installation
-    To install vertica-nodejs with npm: ``` TO DO ```
+    To install vertica-node-js with npm: ``` TO DO ```

-    To use vertica-nodejs linked locally from source (not recommended in production): ``` TO DO - Take notes from http://confluence.verticacorp.com/display/DEV/Node.js+Development+Resources```
+    To use vertica-node-js linked locally from source (not recommended in production): ``` TO DO - Take notes from http://confluence.verticacorp.com/display/DEV/Node.js+Development+Resources```

 -->

 ## Vertica Data Types

-See [DATATYPES.md](https://github.com/vertica/vertica-nodejs/blob/master/DATATYPES.md) to view the mappings from type IDs to Vertica data types.
+See [DATATYPES.md](https://github.com/vertica/vertica-node-js/blob/master/DATATYPES.md) to view the mappings from type IDs to Vertica data types.

 ### Features